 These layers should not be cotton.
 Cotton holds moisture and moisture keeps you wet.

-For your base layer, you want to wear moisture wicking materials.
+Instead, you want to wear moisture wicking materials.
 Moisture wicking materials are considered synthetic fibers like polyester, polypropylene and natural fibers like wool.
 These materials move moisture away from your body, not retain them.

-Top Base Layer
+Compare Base Layer Bottom Prices

-Bottom Base Layer
+Compare Base Layer Top Prices

 The layer over your base layer is your mid-layer.
 Typically, you only need a mid-layer for the top of your body, not your bottom half.
 Good options for mid-layer are….